-You can change the value for each of these fields (except for the 'Name' and 'Version' fields), clicking on the drop-down arrow and selecting a new value.
+You can change the value for each of these fields (except for the 'Name' and 'Version' fields), by clicking on the drop-down arrow and selecting a new value.
+For the user name fields, you can also start typing in the name until the auto-complete facility fills in the rest of the name.